Girls Against Boys: House of GVSB, major label signing, Freak*on*ica, and label shifts (1996–2000)

-Numerous major labels approached Girls Against Boys since they completed their verbal three-album deal with Touch and Go.
+Numerous major labels approached Girls Against Boys, but the band initially resisted the labels' overtures, wanting to fulfill their three-album deal with Touch and Go.
+According to McCloud, their decision to stick with Touch and Go "only made the majors go more crazy for us," and soon "all the labels were following us around, buying us rooms in 5 star hotels, which was crazy, because we were still playing punk rock squats in Italy, for instance."
 Former Girls Against Boys guitarist Wood, who by then was working as an executive at Geffen Records, reached out to the band on behalf of his employer.
 The band agreed to sign with Geffen Records, and they started recording their major label debut with producer Nick Launay in October 1997.

 The recording process was deemed to be exhaustive because production lasted nearly six months.
 Previously, the band spent only one or two months on production.
 The electronic-influenced album Freak*on*ica was released in June 1998.
 The album peaked at No. 11 on the Billboard Heatseekers Chart and at No. 182 on the UK Albums Chart.
 It was praised by various publications such as Entertainment Weekly, Spin, and Pitchfork; however, it was criticized by other publications such as Rolling Stone and The A.V.
 Club.
 "Park Avenue" was released as the lead single, and it peaked at No. 83 on the UK Singles Chart and at No. 28 on the Billboard Hot Mainstream Rock Tracks chart.
 "Psycho-Future" from Freak*on*ica was released as a single as it appeared on the soundtrack to the 1998 remake film Psycho.
 The band went on a headlining tour throughout 1998, followed by a tour with labelmates Garbage.
 They also played at the Reading festival in England and Pukkelpop in Belgium.
 The band also appeared on Late Night With Conan O'Brien, performing "Park Avenue".
 The band contributed the song "EPR" to the soundtrack of the film Permanent Midnight, and they appeared in the film 200 Cigarettes in one scene.
 Their cover of "Boogie Wonderland" was included on the 200 Cigarettes soundtrack.
 Although Freak*on*ica performed moderately well (it was the band's best-selling effort up to that point), it did not meet Geffen Records' sales expectations.
 In addition, the label went through numerous internal mergers.
 After a short 1999 tour with Firewater, Girls Against Boys remained in limbo as Universal Records (the parent of Geffen Records) continued to restructure its business, and the band was unable to extensively record or tour for nearly two years.
 Also in 1999, two Girls Against Boys tracks from Freak*on*ica ("Park Avenue" and "Psycho-Future") appeared in the racing video game Test Drive Off-Road 3.
 At one point in 2000, the band was moved to the Interscope Records brand; however, various conflicts led to the band parting ways with the label.